adrianles/ruby-hawker/README.md

 Then Hawker will fetch the information and format it in JSON.

 You only need to obtain an API key from their website by creating a free account.
-The free account is rate limited to 2 requests per second and 1000 requests per day.
+The free account is rate limited to 1 request per second and 100 requests per day.

 ## Usage